 Make an appointment.

-Some salons require an appointment; others strongly suggest it.
+Some boutiques require an appointment; others strongly suggest it.
 Before just showing up, make sure you do a little Googling.
 If a store requires or suggests an appointment, make sure you comply.
 It will only help to ensure that a consultant is ready and able to help you find the dress of your dreams upon your arrival.

 Bring no more than two people.
 Or bring more than that.
 It’s entirely up to you.